-Range & Habitat: Canada Wild Rye is found in every county of Illinois and is quite common (see Distribution Map).
+Range & Habitat: The native Canada Wild Rye is found in every county of Illinois and it is quite common (see Distribution Map).
 However, the blue-glaucous form of this species, f. glaucifolius, as described here, is less common than the typical form with green foliage.
 Habitats include black soil prairies and sand prairies, typical savannas and sandy savannas, woodland edges, limestone glades, thinly-wooded rocky bluffs, dunes along Lake Michigan, riverbanks in sunny areas, gravelly areas along railroads, and fallow fields.
 The blue-glaucous form of Canada Wild Rye prefers habitats that are more dry and sunny than the typical form, although it can be found in many of the same habitats as the typical form.
 Some specimens of Canada Wild Rye have blue-green foliage that is intermediate between the typical and blue-glaucous forms.
 Canada Wild Rye is often used in prairie restorations.

 Faunal Associations: Insects that feed on this species include the leafhoppers Commellus comma, Dorycephalus platyrhynchus, and Laevicephalus orientalis; also the larvae of the leaf beetle Diabrotica barberi, which feed on the roots.
 The young foliage is palatable to the Cottontail Rabbit and various hoofed herbivores, including cattle and horses.
 However, the awned seedheads of mature plants can pierce the tender mouthparts of the latter animals and cause problems in their digestive tracts.
 Birds apparently make little use of the seeds.